sadimauro/sadimauro.github.io/README.md

     bundle update

-in the root directory to update jekyll dependencies
+in the root directory to update jekyll dependencies.

 # Preparing Images